What is Bag Valve Mask: When and How to Use BVM Ventilation

 How to maintain a tight seal?

-To maintain a tight seal, you must perform a C & E hold: With the mask on the patient's face, place your middle, ring and little fingers on the jawbone (forming E) and pull upwards.
+To maintain a tight seal, perform a C & E hold: With the mask on the patient's face, place your middle, ring and little fingers on the jawbone (forming E) and pull upwards.
 Concurrently, position your thumb on the bridge of the nose and your index finger below the mask connection and on the chin to make a seal.

 • The index finger placement helps control the mask's angle and pressure on the patient's face.